 I do also allow my kids to go to every “maturation” talk by the school.
 I hope that if I talk abstinence at home, and they learn about condoms in school we at least won’t end up with herpes or a pregnancy (I also review the school’s talk so that we can have a brief talk together before they learn at school).

 I try to have a talk about it each year around their birthday (simply, because it’s a good time to remember).
+Your teenage daughter might have more advanced questions about sexual behavior and sexual experiences.
 Answer any questions that they have as well as solidify how it happens and the consequences if they were to engage in it too early.

-As they get older, I also encourage them to ask questions of their doctor (we often make well check-ups around their birthday as well).
+As they get older in to teenage years, I also encourage them to ask questions of their doctor (we often make well check-ups around their birthday as well).

 **YES, I do believe in abstinence before marriage.
 I believe in it very strongly as I have seen many high school students absolutely ruined or their dreams derailed when relationships that went too far didn’t work out.
 I believe it to be a strong cause of increased teen suicide as you just aren’t ready to handle those strong emotions at that age.**